Ethan Couch got 10 years probation, no jail time, for a fatal drunken driving crash

 Joey Jackson, a criminal defense attorney and CNN legal analyst, thinks Couch’s lawyers might have had some success explaining the party video.
 Still, the fact the teen is now missing undermines any such argument and underscores others’ point that he’s never taken responsibility or paid the price.

 “You’re given that opportunity, now take that opportunity as a second chance of a lease on your life because you took others’,” Jackson said. “… It doesn’t help to be on the lam, at all.”

 Sheriff worries teen, mother may have fled U.S.

 In order to be punished, of course, Couch first must be found.

-A warrant was issued for Couch after his probation officer couldn’t reach him this week.
+A warrant was issued for Couch after his probation officer couldn’t reach him last week.
 Since then, the FBI and U.S. Marshals have joined local authorities to hunt him down.
 A $5,000 reward was offered for information leading to the arrest of Couch.

 “They have the money.
 They have the ability to disappear,” he said.
 “And I’m fearing that they have gone a long way and may even be out of the country.”

-Jackson believes the family’s considerable financial resources, and the prospect that an escape had been planned out, suggests “it may be a long time” before Couch is apprehended.
+Jackson believes the family’s considerable financial resources, and the prospect that an escape had been planned out, suggest “it may be a long time” before Couch is apprehended.
 Still, he thinks it will happen, as does fellow criminal defense lawyer and CNN analyst Danny Cevallos.